reedmcgrew/espresso/technical-debt.md

 - DONE Create middleware so that from login it will redirect to welcome page if the user session is set.
 - DONE Create middleware so that from all other pages it will redirect to login if the user session is not set.
 - DONE Create sign-up page and account creation
+- Implement status code 410 checking on the event requests
 - Keep user ids in the session so they can be used throughout the site.
 Try using last_insert_id
 - Put user id from the session into the ESL table
 - Add first name and last name to the signup page

 ### To-Do: Code Cleanup
 - The account creation controller is really messy (create.coffee).
 It needs to be simplified